satyajit06/notesApp-js/README.md

 - Used vanilla javascript for adding functionality in my webpage.

-  - Adding notes
+  - Adding notes.
-  - Deleting notes
+  - Deleting notes.
-  - Searching/filter notes
+  - Searching/filter notes.

 * I have used Bootstrap classes for the most of styling part.